SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Themes page - Not Logged in

 This is the themes page URL `localhost:4200/themes`.
-This is the page we already have.

 All "**users**" can access this page when they visit the main forum page.

-By clicking the title of a theme, you will be redirect to the theme content view.
+By clicking the title of a theme, you will be redirected to the theme content view.

 There are several differences between the logged and anonymous user.